-1. Attendance may be taken by an appropriate method by the instructor.
+1. Attendance may be taken at the beginning or the end of the class.

 2. It is the students' responsibility to obtain and be able to use the required materials and software for this class.
-3. Students must retain copies of all assignments and graded work for verification purposes and provide it to the instructor, if necessary.
-Keep own copies of all computer files and e-mails until final grade is received.
-4. Talking while the instructor is lecturing is extremely disruptive and discourteous to the instructor and other students.
-5. Using computers or phones (except for a valid urgent need) during class for a purpose not related to class is disruptive.
-All cell phones and gadgets should be turned OFF.
-6. For any questions about the exams and assignments, a student should contact the instructor well in advance of the day they are due, so the instructor may have enough time to provide feedback.
-7. All communications will be via e-mail communications to the Texas A&M University e-mail account, and students are expected to use their school provided email account.
-The instructor will reply to a student e-mail within 2 business days (Monday-Friday).
-8. All assignment submissions must be uploaded as instructed by the due date and time.
-Submission window may close or marked late, if not uploaded on time and be penalized for it.
-9. Audio and video recording of lectures is not permitted without prior approval of the professor.
+3. Student must retain copies of all assignments and graded work for verification purposes.
+Keep copies of all computer files and e-mails.
+4. If you will not be able to complete this course, dropping from this class is your responsibility.
+5. For any questions about the exams and assignments, a student should contact the instructor, before the day they are due, so the instructor may have enough time to provide feedback.
+6. All communications will be via e-mail communications to the Texas A&M University e-mail account, and students are expected to use their school provided email account.
+The instructor will reply to a student e-mail messages and voice messages within 24 hours during weekdays.
+7. All assignment submissions must be uploaded to Blackboard by the due date/time.
+8. If the instructor is not in the Zoom classroom at the scheduled time, please wait for 30 minutes.
+After 30 minutes, you can leave with no penalty.
+I will make every effort to notify you if a personal emergency will prevent me from attending a session or if a session has been cancelled.